OpenMoonRay/openmoonray-docs/docs/beta/scene-formats.md

 }
 ```

-A few Moonray attributes expect a list of values.
+A few MoonRay attributes expect a list of values.
 These are set using curly braces, like this:

 ```lua
 RampMap("/scene/ramp") {